The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-\'{E}mile Borel was the first to give examples of quasianalytic functions that were not also real-analytic in two papers \cite{borel1} and \cite{borel2}.
-The reader should consult either these two papers of Borel or \cite{thilliez} for such examples.
-This work by Borel led Jacques Hadamard to pose the question in 1912 as to whether there exists a condition on the sequence $M$ that ensures the quasianalyticity of the corresponding class.
-The answer to Hadamard's question is the Denjoy-Carleman Theorem:
+\'{E}mile Borel first constructed quasianalytic functions that were not also real analytic in \cite{borel1} and \cite{borel2}.
+Other examples can be found in \cite{thilliez}.
+Holmgren's work on the heat equation subsequently showed that solutions to certain partial differential equations belong to classes of functions intermediate between real analytic and $\smooth.$ In response to Holmgren's work, Jacques Hadamard then asked in 1912 whether there exists a condition on the sequence $M$ that forces the corresponding class to be quasianalytic.
+The Denjoy-Carleman Theorem provides the answer: